-Douglas Keister does for cemetery exploration what Audubon did for birding with Stories in Stone: A Field Guide to Cemetery Symbolism and Iconography (Gibbs Smith, Publisher, 2004; $25; 800/748-5439).
-Keister, a writer and photographer who pens a column for American Cemetery magazine, decodes hundreds of symbols, explaining how a broken rosebud symbolizes a young life cut short, a seashell represents a journey, and an upside-down flaming torch means that the soul's life still burns in the next realm.
-"There's never been anything remotely ghoulish about cemeteries for me," says Keister.
-"It's about a memorial, about honoring the past."
+Douglas Keister does for cemetery exploration what Audubon did for birding with Stories in Stone: A Field Guide to Cemetery Symbolism and Iconography.
+Keister, a writer and photographer who pens a column for American Cemetery magazine, decodes hundreds of symbols, explaining how a broken rosebud symbolizes a young life cut short, a seashell represents a journey, and an upside-down flaming torch means that the soul’s life still burns in the next realm.
+“There’s never been anything remotely ghoulish about cemeteries for me,” says Keister.
+“It’s about a memorial, about honoring the past.”

 To search out these symbols, he recommends these Western sites.

 Boothill Graveyard.
 Just west of Tombstone, AZ, on State 80; 520/457-9344.

 Cypress Lawn Memorial Park, one of 17 cemeteries in Colma, CA. 1370 El Camino Real, Colma; 650/755-0580.
 Other cemeteries: Colma Historical Assoc., 1500 Hillside Blvd.; 650/757-1676.